-- 1Research the mountain and terrain you're attempting to conquer.Make sure to do your research and find out the most basic and important information about the summit.
-Find out how tall the mountain is, how long it should take you to reach the peak, and if the way is steep, etc. This is to ready for the challenges that lie ahead of you.Advertisement
+- 1Make sure to do your research and find out the most basic and important information about the summit.
+Find out how tall the mountain is, how long it should take you to reach the peak, and if the way is steep, etc. This is to ready for the challenges that lie ahead of you.Research the mountain and terrain you're attempting to conquer.Advertisement

-- 2Be realistic.Once you've obtained enough information about the summit you are attempting to climb, ask yourself if you really can do it.
+- 2Once you've obtained enough information about the summit you are attempting to climb, ask yourself if you really can do it.
 Are you physically, mentally and emotionally ready for it?
-This is the best time to be honest about your weaknesses and realistically decide if you can strengthen them before your hike.Advertisement
+This is the best time to be honest about your weaknesses and realistically decide if you can strengthen them before your hike.Be realistic.Advertisement

 Things to Pack in Your Emergency Kit

 - 1Food, water (purification supplies for found water).
 Dehydration can be your downfall.Supplies.

 - 2Climbing clothes, a hat, thick socks, mittens or gloves (mittens are warmer but don't allow as much movement as gloves), a change of clothes (make sure you have something fleece).Clothes.

 - 3Not only is a map a must, knowing how to read it is essential for a successful climb.
 They are not the same as a road map.
 Although some trails are marked, the weather may turn, and you might not be able to read the signs.Map.

 - 4You can't read this kind of map without a compass.
 Do not rely on an app.
 What will happen if your phone runs out of juice, or has no signal?Compass.

 - 5Obviously, you'll need a flashlight, but don't forget spare batteries.Flashlight.